 To The Light

 Elijah was in such despair he asked God to please take his life.
 God didn’t get angry, preach to him, or laugh, but he gave him the shelter of a tree, food, and a nap.
 Elijah was the most powerful and influential person in the world then, and just after one of the biggest miracles of his life, he was so scared and depleted that he just wanted to die.
-It’s essential for us to identify when we need a break.
+We need to identify when we need a break.
 We must take action when our emotions are frayed and speak negatively to our souls like it’s the truth.
 We should step away from it all, rest, and recover, but we must share with others we are safe with and be honest with God.
 Something about bringing them to the light makes them more manageable.
 God’s word gives light to our path to lead and guide us.

 Your word is a lamp to my feet